AlexCC93/ROS2course/docs/source/Creating custom msg and srv. C++.rst

 Create a new package
 ~~~~~~~~~~~~~~~~

-:ref:`Open a new terminal<installation/Running a docker container>` and make sure that no ROS commands are currently running.
+`Open a new terminal`_ and make sure that no ROS commands are currently running.

 Create a new package.
 This package should be contained in the ``ros2_ws`` workspace, within its ``/src`` folder.
 The name provided to this new package will be ``more_interfaces``.